pytrackdat/pytrackdat/tutorial.md

 primary key, and whether or not it is a natural key.

-When designing an artifical key, a simple integer field which auto-increments (database software will do this automatically with the correct setup) is the most popular choice.
-A downside to this, apart from the inherent downside of having an artifical key, is a tendency for human readers to assign more meaning to the key than it should contain.
-Despite typically being a seqential, increasing number, a numerical key of `42` **does not** necessarily represent the 42<sup>nd</sup> entry in the database chronologically.
-The order can be altered by deleting records, and in fact relations should not be considered as having any inherent order at all by default.
+When designing an artifical key, a simple integer field which auto-increments (PyTrackDat will do this automatically with the correct setup) is the most popular choice.

+> A downside to this, apart from the inherent downsides of artifical keys, is
+> a tendency for human readers to assign more meaning to the key than it
+> should contain.
+Despite typically being a seqential, increasing number, a
+> numerical key of `42` **does not** necessarily represent the
+> 42<sup>nd</sup> entry in the database chronologically.
+The order can be
+> altered by deleting records, and in fact relations should not be considered
+> as having any inherent order at all by default.

 > ##### Aside: Ordering Tuples in a Relation
 > If chronological ordering of tuples is desired, an additional field can be